martinarcellobera/Thesis/README.md

 3. PCA_UMAP.ipynb
 4. STgraph.ipynb
 5. Barcelonabarcodes.ipynb
-The python files Aux_functions.py and pygraphsort.py are imported in some of these notebooks.
+The Python files Aux_functions.py and pygraphsort.py are imported in some of these notebooks.
 The latter is owned by my thesis co-advisor James Nichols.
 <br>

 Regarding my algorithm problem-solving experience: